corinat/flask-on-docker/README.md

-# 🏃‍♂️ Real-Time Ultramarathon Tracker API:wq
+# 🏃‍♂️ Real-Time Ultramarathon Tracker API

 A **Flask-based API** for streaming **mock real-time geospatial data** of runners during an ultramarathon competition.